 Administering a special needs trust can be a lot of work.
 If you're considering naming a loved one as trustee, make sure they have the time and willingness to keep up with their duties as trustee and the beneficiary's needs.
 You can also hire a professional such as an accountant, trust company, professional fiduciary, or trust administration lawyer to act as trustee.

 At Giro & Associates, LLC, we provide competent, compassionate legal services you can count on.
-Our dedicated team of elder law attorneys, estate planning lawyers, and family law attorneys has years of experience serving families in Hackensack, NJ, and surrounding areas.
+Our dedicated team of elder law attorneys, estate planning lawyers, and family law attorneys has years of experience serving families in River Edge, NJ, and surrounding areas.
 To schedule a consultation, contact us today.